pawinkler/hypra-support/README.md

  * [Boogie](https://www.microsoft.com/en-us/research/project/boogie-an-intermediate-verification-language/), version 2.15.8.0
  * [Z3 Theorem Prover](https://github.com/Z3Prover/z3), version 4.8.14

 Using other versions is possible, but not tested.
-At the moment, only the system-wide installations can be used.
+By default, Hypra uses the global installations, but paths can be updated in the settings.

+**NOTE**: At the moment, changing the binaries for Boogie and Z3 has **no** effect.
+We are working on this.

 ## Usage